oliverlambson/guitar_prices_django_dashboard/README.md

-# Website to compare guitar suppliers
+# Guitar prices: website to compare suppliers

-A Django project to gather information about the state of the guitar industry and the market prices of its products.
+A web dashboard visualised gathered information about the state of the guitar industry and the market prices of its products.

+Using Django and C3.js